waynodiablo/Oystercard/php.md

 ## Installing PHP

 We can install PHP using [Homebrew](http://brew.sh/).
-Run these commands in the terminal:
+Run these commands in the terminal (the final command installs Composer which is PHP's answer to Bundler):

 ```
 brew tap homebrew/dupes
 brew tap homebrew/versions
 brew tap homebrew/homebrew-php
 brew install php56
+brew install composer
 ```

 ## Hello World